dave-fernandes/ECGClassifier/README.md

  ![alt text](https://github.com/dave-fernandes/ECGClassifier/blob/master/images/CM-RNN.png "Confusion matrix for RNN classifier.")

 #### Bayesian Model
-For the Bayesian model, we obtain a Monte Carlo estimate for the most probable class.
-This class is then evaluated as above based on precision, recall, and the confusion matrix.
+For the Bayesian model, I obtained a Monte Carlo estimate for the most probable class.
+This class was then evaluated as above based on precision, recall, and the confusion matrix.

 ```
-              precision    recall  f1-score   support
+       class  precision    recall  f1-score   support

            0       0.88      0.98      0.92       100
            1       0.97      0.91      0.94       100